David Valentine (scientist): Out of Plain Sight

-In 2024 Valentine was featured in the documentary Out of Plain Sight, which first premiered at the DOC NYC film festival, and then at the Santa Barbara International Film Festival where it won the audience award.
-The film was also selected as the opening night film of the Slamdance 2025 film festival, received the Shared Earth Award for Advocacy from the 2025 DCEFF film festival, received the Best Feature award at the 2025 International Wildlife Film Festival, the Audience Award at the Berkshire International Film Festival, and the Special Jury Award for Environmental Justice at the Mendocino Film Festival.
+In 2024, Valentine was featured in the documentary Out of Plain Sight, which first premiered at the DOC NYC film festival, and then at the Santa Barbara International Film Festival where it won the audience award.
 The film opens with Valentine's discovery of discarded industrial waste in the deep coastal ocean and follows LA Times reporter Rosanna Xia, as she and Valentine uncover the expanding scope of the issue.
 Valentine appears in numerous scenes in the film including those shot with ROV Jason at Woods Hole Oceanographic Institution, aboard the Research Vessel Yellowfin, at various beach locations, and on the UC Santa Barbara campus.
+The film was selected as the opening night film of the Slamdance 2025 film festival, received the Shared Earth Award for Advocacy from the 2025 DCEFF film festival, received the Best Feature award at the 2025 International Wildlife Film Festival, the Audience Award at the Berkshire International Film Festival, and the Special Jury Award for Environmental Justice at the Mendocino Film Festival.